 Hello!
 We are Roger and Wendy and are English pensioners living in Italy, Sardinia, to be precise.
 After holidaying here for 30 years this is where we decided we wanted to live when we retired.
 Early in 2003 we sold our home in England and we've been here ever since and it's been a big learning curve for us.
 We have a small vineyard that produces about 500 to 750 litres of wine per year.
 It's all made manually with the only machinery being the grape crusher and the grape press.
 It's mostly organic apart from sulphur that is added to encourage the sugars in the grapes.
 The busiest time is from March to June. with the grape harvest in mid September.
 There is a small vegetable plot, also organic.
 We are also trying to improve the house to make it more habitable.
 We live in the country about 30 km from one large town that has a major port and an international airport and two smaller towns we are also a similar distance from some glorious beaches.
 We can accommodate up to two people sharing a room, if you are travelling alone you would not be expected to share the room with others.
-We have two dogs and one cat and are non smokers.
+We have a dog and a cat and are non smokers.
 As our Internet access is via satellite we are on a limited amount of data and it does sometimes go off at busy times of the day.

 Sardinia is a Mediterranean island not very well known to a lot of travellers.
 The volunteers would be taught how to make wine.
 We can't offer much in the way of cultural exchange except every weekend in the summer each town has its own festival for its patron saint and visitors are welcome to these affairs.
 There is local food, music and dancing.